 Types of Service Dogs

 There are many types of service dogs.
-Deafinitely Dogs provides service dogs for those who have been diagnosed (or impacted) by autism, deaf or hard of hearing, limited mobility, as well as psychiatric (mental health such as depression and anxiety) and PTSD.
+Deafinitely Dogs provides service dogs for those who have been diagnosed (or impacted) by deaf or hard of hearing, psychiatric (mental health such as depression and anxiety) and PTSD.

 Service dogs are very special.
 They assist with individuals medical needs that may or may not be visible to others.
 Service dogs live with a person in his or her home and perform tasks that allow their humans greater independence, giving them the ability to participate more fully in everyday life.
 They allow their person to not be dependent on other humans for their everyday needs.
 Many times these service dogs make individuals with disabilities feel better about going out in public.